justkorudev/dashy-client/README.md

 # Dashy - The best Pterodactyl and Dashy Panel client area
-An **open source** Pterodactyl and Dashy Panel client area developed by The Koru Company.
+An **open source** Pterodactyl and Dashy Panel client area developed by Xaloc Media.
 Beta 1 coming soon!

 **In development:**